maxsitt/insect-detect-docs/docs/index.md

 Automated monitoring methods can be used to extend the ecologists' toolbox and yield multidimensional data as output, with a comparatively low time and labor input ([Besson et al., 2022](https://doi.org/10.1111/ele.14123){target=_blank}).
-If these novel methods are standardized, and easily accessible and reproducible, they could furthermore decentralize monitoring efforts and strengthen the integration of independent biodiversity observations (e.g. Citizen Science) ([K&uuml;hl et al., 2020](https://doi.org/10.1016/j.oneear.2020.09.010){target=_blank}).
+If these novel methods are standardized and easily accessible and reproducible, they could furthermore decentralize monitoring efforts and strengthen the integration of independent biodiversity observations (e.g. Citizen Science) ([K&uuml;hl et al., 2020](https://doi.org/10.1016/j.oneear.2020.09.010){target=_blank}).